Reviews You Can Rely On

 Showcasing the fit of riders 4 8" and 6 2" on the XP Lite.

-The XP Lite is only available in one size and style with a 22-inch standover height and a slack 73-degree seat tube angle.
+The XP Lite is available in only one size and style, with a 22-inch standover height and a slack 73-degree seat tube angle.
 This geometry allows most riders to plant their feet flat on the ground at stops while maintaining an efficient saddle height.
 While the standard ergonomic grips can occasionally twist with the throttle due to their non-locking design, the overall build remains remarkably solid for a 52-pound folder.

 An agreeable cockpit feels well-appointed.